alexnm/house-moldovan-blog/src/posts/spotlights/jordan.md

 ### Jeep tour in Wadi Rum

-Touring the Wadi Rum desert is an surreal experience.
+Touring the Wadi Rum desert is a surreal experience.
 You feel small as you climb on top of a sand dune to get a 360 degree view of the surrounding area.
 There's something about the emptiness of the desert that cannot be described, it has to be felt in person.

 <figure>
   <img src="/img/jordan/wadi-rum-camels.jpg" alt="">